You are here:

 What's meant by internal scrutiny

 Internal scrutiny is the process of checking that your financial (and other) controls and risk management procedures are effective.
-According to the Academies Financial Handbook (AFH) 2020 (section 3.2), this should cover:
+According to the Academy Trust Handbook (ATH) 2021 (section 3.2), this should cover:

 - Evaluating whether your financial and other controls are compliant and suitable - checks include whether procedures are well designed, and whether they've been followed (by checking transactions)

 - Advice to the board on how to address weaknesses in your controls and procedures